intectum/apps/README.md

 The easiest way I found to build Firebase projects within the monorepo that are ready for deployment was to use `ncc` instead of the default `tsc`.

+## Next.js

+The packages used by Next.js apps need to be added to the Next.js config (`next.config.mjs`) by adding the following line: `transpilePackages: [ 'apps-core', 'apps-web' ]`

 ## React

 While most of React's dependencies are added to `apps-web`, `react-scripts` is added directly to the app project using it.
 This is for two reasons: